WebAssembly/tool-conventions/BasicCABI.md

 [TODO: discuss mutable global requirement].

 Each function may have a frame on the linear stack.
-This stack grows downward [TODO: describe how start position is determined and why it's located below the heap].
+This stack grows downward [TODO: describe how start position is determined].
 The stack pointer global (`SP`) points to the bottom of the stack frame and always has 16-byte alignment.
 If there are dynamically-sized objects on the stack, a frame pointer (a local variable, `FP`) is used, and it points to the bottom of the static-size objects (those whose sizes are known at compile time).